 All facilities feature; alarms, tactile signage, lever style taps and colostomy shelves.

 Our Changing Places toilet can be found within the main set of toilets and is equipped with a free-standing, height adjustable, changing bench with a safe working load of up to 190kg.
 There is also a height adjustable sink and a Likorall 242 hoist, suitable for all looped slings which can lift up to 200kg.
 Please note – we do not provide slings and there are no shower facilities.

-The toilet is available to use within our opening times and requires a RADAR key which can be borrowed from Visitor Reception.
-Our Visitor Reception is the first building you encounter on the right after passing the main toilet facilities.
+The toilet is available to use within our opening times and requires a RADAR key which can be borrowed from a member of the Heligan Stewarding Team.

 During your visit